michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

 ### Accumulators: a scalable drop-in replacement for merkle trees

-*Research by Benedikt Bünz, Benjamin Fisch and Dan Boneh*
+*Research by Benedikt Bünz, Benjamin Fisch, and Dan Boneh*

 In Bitcoin and other cryptocurrencies, scalable commitments to sets of information---such as transactions or UTXOs---are normally made using